anthonator/errawr/README.md

 ### Overrides

-Want to override that metadata you registered?
-That's cool too.
+It's possible to override metadata stored in a locale file both globally and on a per use basis.

 ```yaml
 en: